Skip to main content

 You can change the line where it says listen 127.0.0.1:80 to your external IP and port.

-This is because Netuno automatically searches for an app with the name corresponding to the subdomain.
+This is because Netuno automatically searches for an app with the name corresponding to the subdomain, so it is very important that the Host that arrives at Netuno indicate the application name in the prefix.

-In this example we are assuming that Netuno is running on port 9000 and on path /src/netuno, validate this information and adapt if necessary.
+In this example, we are assuming that Netuno is running on port 9000 and in the /src/netuno path.
+Validate this information and adapt if necessary.

 Activate New Website Configuration

-Now you need to create a symbolic link to our new configuration file to activate our new website.
+Now we need to create a symbolic link to our new configuration file to activate our new site.

-This is because the NGINX website configuration methodology in Linux is based on containing the configuration files within the folder sites-available but what is active is defined in the folder sites-enabled.
+This is because the NGINX site configuration methodology on Linux is based on storing the configuration files within the sites-available folder, but the active file is defined in the sites-enabled folder.

-In Linux you create the link as below:
+On Linux, create the symbolic link as follows:

 ln -s /etc/nginx/sites-available/netuno /etc/nginx/sites-enabled/netuno